 Search For The Spiral Horn by Craig Boddington (2002) who is one of the few hunters who has successfully hunted each of the major varieties and most of the subspecies of the nine spiral-horned antelope of Africa.

-Spiral Horn Dreams by Terry Wieland (1995) is about a subject that arouses as much excitement and emotion as any big game.
-Kudu, bongo, Lord Derby eland, sitatunga, mountain nyala and bushbuck.
+by Terry Wieland (1995) covers a subject that arouses as much excitement and emotion as any big game - kudu, bongo, Lord Derby eland, sitatunga, mountain nyala.
 These animals cause any big game hunter both pain and joy - sometimes simultaneously.
-If you're not 'mad keen' about hunting these animals before reading this book, you will be afterwards.
+If you're not "mad keen" about hunting these animals before reading this book, you will be afterwards.

 Recommended Mountain Nyala Hunting DVD